roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Don't be too loud."
 Kaitlyn warned.

  "I think you and I both know dear, when there's a 10-inch dick plowing your ass, it's impossible to stay quiet."
 Jocelyn said, causing both women to laugh.
-Report_Story #6